OpenTermsArchive/contrib-versions/Foursquare/Privacy Policy.md

 Contact Us

-If you have any questions or concerns regarding this Privacy Policy, please send a detailed message to: privacy@foursquare.com or Foursquare Labs, Inc., 568 Broadway, New York, NY 10012.
+If you have any questions or concerns regarding this Privacy Policy, please send a detailed message to: privacy@foursquare.com or Foursquare Labs, Inc., 50 W 23rd St, New York, NY 10010.
 We will make every effort to resolve your concerns.